MerosCrypto/Meros/docs/Protocol/Consensus.md

 Every Element has the following fields:

-- holder: BLS Public Key of the MeritH older who created the Element.
+- holder: BLS Public Key of the Merit Holder who created the Element.
 - nonce: Index of the Element on the MeritHolder.
 Starts at 0 and increments by 1 for every added Element.

 The Element sub-types are as follows: